styxlab/ghost-contact-form/README.md

 # ghost-contact-form
 Add a beautiful, fully functional contact form to your Ghost blog or website without paying for external services.

-Not running on Ghost?
-This solution also works with Gatsby, Hugo, Hexo, Nuxt and any other static site geberator.
+*Not running on Ghost?* This solution also works with Gatsby, Hugo, Hexo, Nuxt and any other static site generator.

 ## Tutorial
 - [Contact Forms in Ghost](https://atmolabs.org/contact-forms-in-ghost/)